xone4/NexusAI-Cognitive-Lab/README.md

 ### **Phase 11: Deep Analysis & Insight Generation - ✅ Complete**
 *   **Objective:** Equip the AI with tools for advanced reasoning, allowing it to move from simple data processing to understanding causality and building structured knowledge.
 *   **Completed Features:**
-    *   **World Model & Knowledge Graph:** A structured, persistent knowledge base that the AI can query and update.
+    *   **World Model & Knowledge Graph:** A structured, persistent knowledge base that the AI can query and update is fully implemented.
-    *   **Autonomous Knowledge Ingestion:** The `knowledge_graph_synthesizer` tool allows the AI to autonomously parse unstructured text and populate its World Model.
+    *   **Autonomous Knowledge Ingestion:** The `knowledge_graph_synthesizer` tool is operational, allowing the AI to autonomously parse unstructured text and populate its World Model.
-    *   **Causal Reasoning:** The `Causal Inference Engine` tool enables the AI to distinguish correlation from causation.
+    *   **Causal Reasoning:** The `Causal Inference Engine` tool is available, enabling the AI to distinguish correlation from causation.
 *   **Future Work:**
     *   **Enable Proactive Monitoring:** Create an `Anomaly Detection Sentinel` tool to proactively identify unusual patterns in system data or external feeds.